OGGM/oggm/docs/introduction.rst

 Ice thickness inversion
-  Using the mass-balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier cross-section can be computed. by making assumptions about the shape of the cross-section (parabolic or rectangular) and using the physics of ice flow, the model computes the thickness of the glacier along the flowlines and the total volume of the glacier (**Fig. e**).
+  Using the mass-balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier cross-section can be computed, by making assumptions about the shape of the cross-section (parabolic or rectangular) and using the physics of ice flow, the model computes the thickness of the glacier along the flowlines and the total volume of the glacier (**Fig. e**).